v-dem/queasy-config/README.md

 ## Package `v-dem/queasy-config`

 This package contains a set of the classes intended for reading configuration files.
 Formats currently supported are:

 * PHP (recommended, see below)
 * INI
 * JSON

+### Features

+* Support for default option values.
+* Support for multi-file configurations.
+You can split your config into many files as you wish without changing program code (PHP configs only).
+* Options inheritance.
+If an option is missing at current config level, it will look for this option on upper levels.
+* Easy to extend with other config formats.

 ### Dependencies

 #### Production

-* PHP version 5.3 and higher
+* PHP version 5.3 or higher

 #### Development

-* PHP version 5.6 and higher (PHPUnit requirement)
+* PHP version 5.6 or higher (PHPUnit requirement)
 * PHPUnit 5.7

 ### Documentation